obsidianmd/obsidian-clipper/docs/Highlight web pages.md

 ---
 permalink: web-clipper/highlight
 aliases:
     - highlights
     - Highlighter
 ---

-[[Introduction to Obsidian Web Clipper|Web Clipper]] lets you highlight text on web pages, and select the elements you want to save to Obsidian.
+[[Introduction to AppFlowy Web Clipper|Web Clipper]] lets you highlight text on web pages, and select the elements you want to save to AppFlowy.
 Your highlights are saved, so you can revisit them when you return to a page.

-Highlights can be [[Clip web pages|captured]] and saved to Obsidian when you open the extension.
+Highlights can be [[Clip web pages|captured]] and saved to AppFlowy when you open the extension.

 ## Turn on highlighter